VenkataSatya05/LIVE-MEETING-AND-TIC-TAC-TOE-GAME-WITH-SOCKET-PROGRAMMING/README.md

 - The game assumes a stable network; connection issues may cause errors.
 - The board is 0-indexed, so valid inputs are 0, 1, or 2.
 - Replace YOUR-USERNAME in the clone command with your actual GitHub username.

+## ✨ Team

+Thanks to these contributors:

+     Venkata Satya Alajangi

+     Kolla Lokesh

+     Goli Surya Teja

+     Rama Krishna Prasad

+     Project Guide: Ms. Ganga gowri

+## 🙌 Contributing

+We welcome contributions!
+Please read our Contributing Guidelines and submit pull requests to enhance features or fix issues.

+Built with 💻 by Group-12, Batch A, at Amrita School of Artificial Intelligence, Amrita Vishwa Vidyapeetham.